1. Personality or behaviour changes

 Care and Support for Dementia

-Everyday tasks like cooking, walking the dog, feeding the cat, or even daily grooming may seem to get more and more challenging for an elderly loved one.
+Everyday tasks like cooking, walking the dog, or even daily grooming may seem to get more and more challenging for an elderly loved one.

-Memory problems are the starkest early signs of dementia.
-If your elderly loved one can’t remember recent events, like a visit from a neighbour, a phone call from a grandchild, or the score of the football match they just attended, it might be worth considering having your relative tested for dementia.
+If your loved one can’t remember recent events, like a visit from a neighbour, a phone call from a relative or they ask the same questions repeatedly, it might be worth considering having your relative tested for dementia.
+As we age occasionally forgetting things but recalling them later is normal.

 An appropriate medical professional can administer the Six Item Cognitive Impairment Test.
 This exam includes a series of six questions used to score memory difficulties, including asking your loved one the current time and date, to count backwards from 20, and to remember a name and address.